cpxlabs/lillys-box/app/docs/FOLDER_STRUCTURE.md

-# Pet Care Game - Folder Structure Documentation
+# Lilly's Box - Folder Structure Documentation

 This document provides a comprehensive overview of the project's folder structure, explaining the purpose of each directory and the types of files they contain.

 ## Project Overview

-The Pet Care Game is a React Native/Expo application built with TypeScript.
+The Lilly's Box is a React Native/Expo application built with TypeScript.
 The project follows a standard React Native architecture with clear separation of concerns.

 ## Root Directory Structure

 ```
-pet-care-game/
+lillys-box/
 ├── assets/              # Static assets (images, sprites, backgrounds)
 ├── src/                 # Source code
 ├── docs/                # Project documentation